Bluffton Personal Injury Lawyer

 South Carolina Code §15-3-530 gives most personal injury victims three years from the date of their injury to file a lawsuit with the civil courts.
 It is usually vital to understand and adhere to the filing deadlines outlined by state law.
 If an injury victim does not file their lawsuit before the close of this three-year window, the state’s civil court system may refuse to hear their case at all.

 Having said that, there are several exceptions afforded by South Carolina law to individuals who do not discover their injury right away.
 The Discovery Rule, for example, permits an injured individual to start the statutory clock on the date they discovered their injury or the date by which they reasonably should have discovered it.
 A local personal injury attorney could provide counsel and advice to an accident victim with respect to any filing deadlines to ensure conformity with state-designated time limits.

 If it turns out that an injury victim bears some degree of legal liability for their damages, they may still be able to recover financial compensation.
 In cases involved shared fault, South Carolina law adheres to the modified comparative negligence rule, which reduces the amount of compensation someone is entitled by the amount equal to their percentage of fault.
 However, if someone is found to bear more than 50 percent of the legal blame, they may not be able to collect anything from the other at-fault party.

-Types of Damages Awarded in Bluffton Personal Injury Claims
+What Types of Damages are Awarded in Bluffton Personal Injury Claims?

 Furthermore, an injured party could seek punitive damages in certain situations where the liable party acted with gross or malicious negligence.
 Unlike economic and non-economic damages that are designed to reimburse a loss, punitive damages punish the defendant for egregious wrongdoing and may only be awarded in qualifying circumstances.